 12. Eligible organisations are those running veterinary practices from premises that are open to members of the public to bring animals for veterinary treatment and care, or where the veterinary treatment and care of animals is provided to members of the public via ambulatory services.
-All premises within the organisation must achieve accreditation, following assessment by an RCVS assessor.
+All premises within the organisation must achieve Core accreditation within one year, following assessment by an RCVS assessor.
 A premises must be accredited to at least Core Standards for all species treated.